 - approve the appointment/reappointment/dismissal of the Chief Executive and assess the Chief Executive’s performance against annual performance objectives

-The Board typically holds monthly meetings (except in January, April and September) and may, whenever necessary, hold additional meetings.
+The Board typically holds nine meetings each year and may, whenever necessary, hold additional meetings.

 The Board comprises members who are appointed by the Governor-in-Council, pursuant to section 10(2) of the QTC Act.
 Consideration is given to each Board member’s qualifications, experience, skills, strategic ability and commitment to contribute to QTC’s performance and achievement of its corporate objectives.
 QTC’s Board is constituted entirely of non-executive directors.

 Board members are required to monitor and disclose any actual or potential conflicts of interest.
 Unless the Board determines otherwise, a conflicted Board member may not receive any Board papers, attend any meetings or take part in any decisions relating to declared interests.

 To ensure continuous improvement and to enhance overall effectiveness, the Board conducts an annual assessment of its performance.
 Board members’ remuneration is determined by the Governor-in-Council (details are disclosed in QTC’s financial statements).

 The Board has established three committees, each with its own charter, to assist it in overseeing and governing various QTC activities.
 The complete roles and responsibilities of each committee are outlined in the charters available on the QTC website.

 The Risk and Audit Committee is a decision-making and advisory body responsible for overseeing and assisting the Board with:

 - the appropriateness and effectiveness of QTC’s enterprise-wide risk management system (including the enterprise-wide risk management framework, the risk appetite statement, and risk management strategies and policies) and the internal control framework